uw-visual-odometry/vectornav_ros2/README.md

+> [!WARNING]
+> This working version of this repo has been moved to [https://gitlab.com/apl-ocean-engineering/vectornav_ros2](https://gitlab.com/apl-ocean-engineering/vectornav_ros2#).
+This repo has been archived.

 # VectorNav ROS2

 Supplies an ament_cmake packaged libvncxx provided by VectorNav and a compostable node which will automatically find and sample your IMU.